JnsLns/ptb_experiment_template/README.md

 - Motion tracking input (later... after Coras experiment)
 - take a look at readme.md in simple_example/experiment and incorporate useful stuff here.
+- coordinate converter
+- i changed folder structure (did I change it or only add a folder? at least helperClasses added... also renamed settings to basicSetting.m. also added results folder)
+- state where files are loaded from by default and where they are stored... (or leave that to docs in basicSettings)

 ## Which files should I edit?
 Here's the main directory and file structure with folders and files marked that you should edit.
 All others should not be modified.
 In summary, files in folders starting with ```my``` can be modified.
 In addition, you need to adjust values in ```builtInSettings.m``` to your hardware setup and finally write some code for trial list generation in ```trialGeneration.m```.
 Files in ```/experiment/infrastructure/``` should not be changed (but can be called in your own code as described later).